Continued from The X-Files - Season 1 & 2

 To achieve the effect of Bruckman's body seemlessly rotting in one shot, the various shots of Boyle lying down, and the various prop bodies, had to be blended digitally in post-production.
 Visual effects designer Matt Beck explained how the shot was prepared for the digital editing;'Because we shot it in different stages, we had to line up each stage with the preceding one (...)
 Because the idea is, even though we're shooting it in a lot of seperate pieces digitally we're gonna combine it, so it looks like it all happens at the same time..

-A set of grisly corpse props were made for 'The List', including a decapitated head, a headless dummy body, and a rotting dummy head and arms propped up in a chair.
+A set of grisly corpse props were made for this episode, including a decapitated head, a headless dummy body, and a rotting dummy head and arms propped up in a chair.

-More briefly seen were the disfigured corpse dummies in '2shy', with one of the killer's dessicated victims only being briefly seen behind a misted up car window.
+More corpse props were made for this episode, with one of the killer's dessicated victims only briefly seen behind a misted up car window.
 The prop was seen more clearly when included as a Topps trading card.

-For the episode '731', Lindala's team first had to create several burn makeup appliances for the extras playing disfigured prisoners.
+Several burn makeup appliances were made for the extras playing disfigured prisoners.
 The most elaborate one was worn by Colin Cunningham as Escalante, due to his character having several speaking scenes.
-'731' and 'Nisei' also required makeups for the extras playing human-alien hybrids.
+Both episodes also required makeups for the extras playing human-alien hybrids.
 As the alien extras would only be seen at a distance or wearing hazmat suits, the hybrids were realized as pull-over latex masks, with some gored chest appliances.Alongside the aforementioned 'Blessing Way' / 'Paper Clip' masks, the masks from the previous season's 'Duane Barry' were reused for the extras to wear as the hybrid prisoners.

-For the episode 'Grotesque', Lindala's team was also tasked with the propwork; namely the clay sculptures made by the episode's crazed killer.
+For this episode Lindala's team was also tasked with the propwork; namely the clay sculptures made by the episode's crazed killer.
 However, at least two of these sculptures were specially designed so that a dummy corpse head was inside.

 At least one of these sculptures was designed to represent the 'real' gargoyle possessing the killer.
 Technically this would fall under propwork, but it's such a nicely made sculpture, and ostensibly the episode's monster, so I'm including it.
-Much harder to catch is the prosthetics used to depict Kurtwood Smith's crazed cop transforming into the gargoyle when under its influence.This was achieved as prosthetics applied on Smith as he is transforming, and a pullover latex gargoyle mask and fanged gloves when transformed.
-Sadly, the latter is so briefly seen, in quick motion and at a distance, rendering screenshotting impossible.
+A pullover latex gargoyle mask and fanged gloves was made for when Kurtwood Smith's crazed cop transforms into a gargoyle.
+Sadly, the latter is so briefly seen, in quick motion and at a distance, rendering screenshotting impossible.'Apocrypha'

 '(Nicholas) read the script, and while production said to him, 'This is going to be extremely uncomfortable, we recommend that somebody else do this', Nick said 'No, I wanna do it'.